bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:03:40

 That's a good question.
-I mean, it used to be impossibly big.
+It used to be impossibly big.
 It used to be like, you know, I would say years, you know, to do a single Bitcoin address lookup.
 But today it's not so bad.
 So today there's been a lot of innovation.